chetnashah/algonotes/DynamicProgramming/PrettyPrinting.md

 In optimum placement of i words, the last line consists of some subset of words ending in ith word.
+Try to place starting from ith word to as many as possible counting down from i-1 till you have some space remaining on last line, and improve estimates for `messiness[i]`.

 ## DP State